Elvira Aballí Morell, PhD (She/Her)

 This site serves to share and document my work as a professor, researcher, learner, writer, and consultant.

 Her work as a research assistant in the Slave Societies Digital Archive (SSDA), as an interpreter for the Vanderbilt University School of Law’s Immigration Practice Clinic (“IPC”), and as a community volunteer with Children of Hispanic Immigrants Collaborating to Overcome Stress (CHICOS) motivated her to create a searchable database of selected artworks made by LatinX artists, known as ContArte Latinoamerica (CAL).
-Under the umbrella of CAL, she is developing HEART: Unifying Communities, an interdisciplinary and trans-institutional workshop that links Spanish creative writing, English as a second language, and textile art—as alternative means of expression.
+Under the umbrella of CAL, she is developing a series of interdisciplinary and trans-institutional workshops that links Spanish creative writing, literature, and other means of artistic expression.